nextcloud/documentation/developer_manual/app/info.rst

 owncloud
 --------
-Defines minimum and maximum versions of the ownCloud core.
+Defines minimum and maximum versions of the Nextcloud core.
 In case undefined the values will be taken from the tag 'requiremin'.

 Deprecated